 What are the causes?

 Many believe that the protective sheath of the nerve deteriorates, sending abnormal messages.
 Like static in a telephone line, these abnormalities disrupt the normal signal of the nerve and cause pain.
 Most often the damage is from a blood vessel compressing the nerve.
 Other causes include aging, multiple sclerosis, and nearby tumors.

 Who is affected?

 Glossopharyngeal neuralgia is rare compared to other facial pain syndromes.
-It occurs slightly more in women than men.
-Patients are usually middle age and older.
+It occurs slightly more in women than men; usually middle age and older.

 How is a diagnosis made?

 When a person first experiences throat pain, a primary care doctor or dentist is often consulted.
 If the pain requires further evaluation, a neurologist or a neurosurgeon may be recommended.

 The diagnosis of neuralgia is made after carefully assessing the patient's symptoms.
 If glossopharyngeal neuralgia is suspected, the doctor will attempt to trigger an episode by touching the back of the throat with a swab.
 If that causes pain, a topical anesthetic is applied to the back of the throat and the doctor will try the pain stimulus again.
 If pain is not triggered while the area is numb, glossopharyngeal neuralgia is diagnosed.